Gutenberg-Labo/Otomanopee/README.md

 * Anyone can use this font free of charge regardless of personal or commercial use.
 * You can redistribute this font or modify derivative fonts from this one.
 * You can sell any software such as games or applications which embedded this font.
-* Any deliverables you create with this font (except derived fonts) are not bound by any license.
+* Any deliverables you create with this font (except derivative fonts of this one) are not bound by any license.
 For example, images or PDF documents created using this font do not need to follow any licenses, including the SIL Open Font License.
 * There is the original license on the following site.
 https://scripts.sil.org/OFL